cmarkymark/cmarkymark.github.io/CV.md

 **Marks, C.**, Zúñiga, M.L., Identifying Key Subpopulations Among HIV+ Latinos Receiving Care in San Diego-Tijuana & Assessing CAM Utilization and ARV Adherence: A Latent Class Analysis.
 Frontiers in Public Health.
 2019 DOI: 10.3389/fpubh.2019.00179](https://doi.org/10.3389/fpubh.2019.00179)

+## Papers In Production and Under Review

+Cummins, K., **Marks, C.**, Writing Results Without Significance Testing: Adopting a NeoFisherian Evaluation Framework.
+Under Review (Submitted 1/7/20) at Frontiers in Psychology: Quantitative Psychology and Measurement Special Issue on New Developments in Statistical Methods and Psychometric Tools

+Gicquelais, R., Werb, D., **Marks, C.**, Ziegler, C., Mehta, S., Genberg, B., Schiem, A., A Systematic Review of Prevalence and Correlates of Providing and Receiving Assistance with the Transition to Injecting Drugs.
+For Submission to Epidemiologic Reviews (by 1/31/20)

+**Marks, C.**, Meyers, S., Cummins, K., ... , Werb, D. The Involvement of People Who Inject Drugs in Injection Initiation Events: Identifying Commonality and Heterogeneity Across Three North American Settings.
+To be submitted January 2020.

+**Marks, C.**, Machiani, S., Jahangiri, A., Identifying and Labelling Risk Driving: A Multi-Stage Process Using Real World Driving Data, For Submission to IEEE Transactions on Initelligents Transportation Systems, January 2020

+Espinosa, S., Fondevila, G, **Marks, C.**, Exploiring the Motivations for Non-Compliance Behaviors among Young Cannabis Users in Mexico, Under Production for Submission in the Spring of 2020

 ## Conference Procedings

+Gicquelais, R., Werb, D., **Marks, C.**, Ziegler, C., Mehta, S., Genberg, B., Schiem, A., A Systematic Review of Prevalence and Correlates of Providing and Receiving Assistance with the Transition to Injecting Drugs.
+For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

+Meyers, S., Jain, S., Sun, X., **Marks, C.**, Milloy, MJ, DeBeck, K., Hayashi, K., Strathdee, S., Werb, D., Gender and time to the provision of injection initiation assistance among people who inject drugs across two distinct North American contexts: Tijuana, Mexico and Vancouver, Canada.
+For Submission to 2020 NIDA International Forum in Hollywood, Florida

 **Marks C.**, Jahangiri, A.,Machiani, S.G.,Iterative DBSCAN (I-DBSCAN) to Identify Aggressive Driving Behaviors within Unlabeled Real-World Driving Data IEEE ITSC 2019, New Zealand